 - French 0220/0020, "La France aujourd'hui" is the course for you if you want to study current events and society in the Hexagon (and get answers to questions like: what is the status of race in France today? are the French all socialists? what is Macron up to?).

 - French 0227/0027, The French Atlantic, offers the chance to think about how France related to other parts of the world, especially the Antilles and North America, in historical context (recall that Pittsburgh used to be a French-speaking city).
 Students study historical documents like maps to better understand history and thus the Francophone world today.

-- Advanced course in linguistics allow you to build on intermediate-level courses (Advanced Grammar and Stylistics, Phonetics, Business French, Varieties of French).
+- Advanced course in linguistics allow you to build on intermediate-level courses (Advanced Grammar and Stylistics, Phonetics, Business French, Global Varieties of French).

 - "Gender, Sexuality, and French Thought" gives you to chance to think about how gender/sexuality studies and French studies relate to each other (trust us, they are closely linked).
-This course carries gen ed philosophy credit (and geographical region and diversity).
+Taught in English, this course carries general education philosophy credit (and geographical region and diversity).